fmount/cinder-operator/README.md

 The human operator can create several secrets according to the amount of Ceph clusters available.
-The `CephSecret` key, that can be passed to the Cinder spec, is supposed to collect the secret names associated to each cluster, then the cinder-operator will be able to process the associated data and make them available in /etc/ceph, which is the default location where the Ceph credentials are stored.
+The `extraMounts` API definition allows to specify an arbitraty number of secrets that can be passed to the underlying services created by the operator.
 The following represents an example of Cinder resource that can be used to trigger the service deployment, and enable the rbd backend that points to multiple external Ceph clusters.

 ```
 apiVersion: cinder.openstack.org/v1beta1